FAQ

 Where can I see and buy Accucraft products?

 Please visit our dealers page for details of Accucraft distributors in the UK and Europe.
 Many have websites as well as shops and quite a few attend model railway shows throughout the year.
+We are now also open for retail sales at our Pontrilas warehouse but it is best to telephone before visiting to see if we have what you are seeking in stock.

 How can I get news of forthcoming Accucraft products?

 Simple!
-Just register with us and sign up to the free website newsletter – you’ll be updated with any breaking news concerning Accucraft products.
+Just register with us and sign up to the free monthly website newsletter – you’ll be updated with any breaking news concerning Accucraft products.

 What oils should I use with my live steam loco?